Central bank is US economy's 'only problem': Trump

 But the stock market is in steep retreat as investor nerves grow over the fallout from Trump's erratic style and his trade war with China.

+Trump, who has repeatedly taken credit for the market when it rises, is blaming the Federal Reserve for the increasingly dark picture.

-Trump said the Fed has no "feel for the Market, they don't understand necessary Trade Wars or Strong Dollars or even Democrat Shutdowns over Borders."
+He is furious at interest rate hikes, which he argues will hold back the economy, and on Monday he accused the Fed of having no "feel for the Market, they don't understand necessary Trade Wars or Strong Dollars or even Democrat Shutdowns over Borders."

+Even when the Trump administration has tried to calm the markets, that may be backfiring.

+Mnuchin called the CEOs of the country's six largest banks on Sunday to seek reassurance that their liquidity levels are healthy.